matthewqian1/spreadsheet-calculator/README.md

 ## Task

 ### Write a Java program to parse a given CSV file and evaluate each cell by these rules
 1. Each cell is an expression in postfix notation.
-Please refer to the wikipedia page for a full description.
 2. Each number or operation will always be separated by one or more spaces.
 3. A cell can refer to another cell, via the LETTER NUMBER notation (A2, B4, etc - letters refer to columns, numbers to rows).